 Vocabulary Chart for "Reptiles"

 Туре Tier 3 Domain-Specific Words Tier 2 General Academic Words

-Vocabulary venom molt poisonous inject
+Vocabulary molt

+Spanish Cognates inyectar veneno

 False Spanish Cognates

-Multiple-Meaning Core Vocabulary Words venom poisonous inject
+Multiple-Meaning inject venom

 Sayings and Phrases

-• Splash the Chalkboard: Pass out paper to each student.
+- Splash the Chalkboard: Pass out paper to each student.
 Ask students to brainstorm what they learned about reptiles in the previous lesson on their paper.
-After five minutes of brainstorming, ask students to come up to

-- the board and record their responses.
-After students have recorded their responses, ask students to analyze the responses for similarities, differences, and surprises. - Explain to students that we are going to read another text about reptiles.
+After five minutes of brainstorming, ask students to come up to the board and record their responses.
+After students have recorded their responses, ask students to analyze the responses for similarities, differences, and surprises. - Tell students that we are going to read another text about reptiles.
 Explain that today's reading will be a little different from previous readings.
 Today we are going to read a passage twice.
+During each reading, we will focus on different aspects of the text. - Write-Pair-Share: On the back of the paper, have students write one or two sentences that predict what they will learn about reptiles in today's reading.
+After writing, tell students to share their writing with a partner.
+Remind students to signal when both partners have contributed to the conversation. - " similarities and differences between different reptiles, more animals identified as reptiles, more reptile habitats

-During each reading, we will focus on different aspects of the text. - Refer to the previously created chart or display Digital Projection DP.U2.L9.1.
+• Refer to the previously created chart or display Visual Support 9.1.
 Read through the difference between the 1st, 2nd, and 3rd readings.
-Explain that good readers read a text many times and learn new things during each reading. - Projection DP.U2.L9.1
+Explain that good readers read a text many times and learn new things during each reading.